On the Estimation of Derivatives Using Plug-in Kernel Ridge Regression Estimators: Introduction

 \subsection{Contributions}

 Our contributions can be summarized as follows: \begin{enumerate}[(1)] \item We propose a plug-in KRR estimator for derivatives of arbitrary order.
-The proposed estimator is analytically given and applicable for multi-dimensional support and sub-Gaussian error, enabling fast computation and broad practicability. \item We provide two non-asymptotic error bounds for the proposed plug-in KRR estimators under the $L_\infty$ norm: the \bounda{} for Mercer kernels with uniformly bounded eigenfunctions (Section~\ref{sec:equivalent}) and the \boundb{} for all Mercer kernels (Section~\ref{sec:general.mercer}).
-To our best knowledge, learning rates for derivatives of KRR estimators have not been addressed in the literature.
+The proposed estimator is analytically given and applicable for multi-dimensional support and sub-Gaussian error, enabling fast computation and broad practicability.
+We allow the derivative order to be zero throughout the article and thus unify the study of the regression function and its derivatives.

+\item We provide two non-asymptotic error bounds for the proposed plug-in KRR estimators under the $L_\infty$ norm: the \bounda{} for Mercer kernels with uniformly bounded eigenfunctions (Section~\ref{sec:equivalent}) and the \boundb{} for all Mercer kernels (Section~\ref{sec:general.mercer}).
+To the best of our knowledge, learning rates for derivatives of KRR estimators have not been addressed in the literature.
 Our analysis rests on an operator-theoretic approach, equivalent kernels, and the Hanson-Wright inequality, encompassing a general class of kernel functions and the strong $L_\infty$ norm.

-\item In a concrete example where the kernel has polynomially decaying eigenvalues and the regression function belongs to H\"older space, we show that our general analysis recovers the nearly minimax optimal $L_2$ convergence rate, suggesting the sharpness of the established bounds (Section~\ref{sec:matern}).
+\item In a concrete example where the kernel has polynomially decaying eigenvalues and the regression function belongs to a H\"older or Sobolev class, we show that our general analysis recovers the nearly minimax optimal $L_2$ convergence rate, suggesting the sharpness of the established bounds (Section~\ref{sec:matern}).
 Given the smoothness level of the regression function, the rate-optimal estimation is achieved under the same choice of the regularization parameter that does not depend on the derivative order.
-Therefore, the proposed estimator enjoys a remarkable plug-in property that it automatically adapts to the order of derivative to be estimated, leading to easy tuning in practice.
+Therefore, the proposed estimator enjoys a remarkable plug-in property that it automatically adapts to the order of the derivative to be estimated, leading to easy tuning in practice. \end{enumerate}